-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-There are timber panel and timber and glass panel doors, timber skirtings and timber door and window surrounds.
-Kitchen fittings comprise floor and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a wood burning stove within the living room which appears to be vented to the chimney.
-Otherwise, fireplaces have been removed/covered over.
+Within the living room there is a solid fuel effect gas fire vented to a stainless steel flue pipe.
 Internal decorations Visually inspected.
-There are paint and tile finishes.
-Cellars Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Paper, paint and tile.
+Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the circuit breaker consumer unit and meter located within a vestibule inspection cupboard.
+Electricity is from the mains grid with the meter and fuse box located in the entrance vestibule cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within an external inspection box.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Gas appears to be from the main supply with the meter located in the garden cupboard Water plumbing both room fittings Visual inspection of the second library was a Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Cold water is from the public main and where seen, plumber fittings were of copper and PVC pipework.

-Sanitary fittings comprise a three piece suite within the bathroom.
+Cold water is from the public main and where seen plumber Cold water is from the public main and where seen, plumber fittings were of copper and PVC pipework.
+Sanitary arrangements comprise at ground floor level, a four piece suite within the bathroom consisting of WC, wash hand basin, bath and separate shower cubicle.
+At first floor level there is a three piece suite within the shower room consisting of WC, wash and basin hand shower. or res, maon and baom mand onowor.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
+Gas central heating via radiators.
+There is a water storage tank within the attic space